This blog is an extension of my book, "Died on the Fourth of July," honoring men who died in Vietnam on Independence Day. See the book here

 London, OH

-Liles, Ephriam Rutledge II
+Liles, Ephriam Rutledge

 Army